 A Temper dessert charcuterie board.
 Photo courtesy of Hard Knoch PR

-At Denver Central Market, ease into the sad news with one of Vero’s heart-shaped Margherita pizzas (ask them to cut it in half for you to help send the hint).
-Finish the night (and the relationship) over one of Temper’s dessert charcuterie boards—chocolate makes everything better, right?
+Ease into the bad news with one of Vero’s heart-shaped Margherita pizzas ($10)—ask them to cut it in half to help send the hint.
+Finish the night (and the relationship) over one of Temper’s truffle boxes.
+Chocolate makes everything better, right?
+No reservations necessary.
 2669 Larimer St.

 Treat Yourself